rituraj-accGit/DinoGameChrome/README.md

 INSTRUCTIONS FOR PLAY:
-press Spacebar to start the game. press Spacebar to jumb over obstacles.
+press Spacebar to start the game. press Spacebar to jump over obstacles.
 Once the Game Over screen is displayed, you can press Spacebar to restart it after a certain interval.